mappu/miqt/README.md

 miqt-docker android-qt5 -android-build # or android-qt6
 ```

-This produces a `.apk` in the current directory.
+This produces an `.apk` in the current directory.
 A default manifest, icon, and keystore will be created.
 If you customize the `AndroidManifest.xml` file or images, they will be used for the next build.

 Advanced users may customize the build process or manually invoke `androiddeployqt`.
 You can invoke it inside the container environment via `miqt-docker android-qt5 androiddeployqt ...`.
 For more information, see the `android-build.sh` file that `miqt-docker` is running.